-CCAFS is working together with International Institute for Applied Systems Analysis (IIASA) to identify low emissions agricultural pathways and priorities for climate change mitigation in agricultural landscapes using integrated assessment modelling (the Global Biosphere Management Model (GLOBIOM) and scenarios.
+CCAFS is working together with the International Institute for Applied Systems Analysis (IIASA) to identify low emissions agricultural pathways and priorities for climate change mitigation in agricultural landscapes using integrated assessment modelling (the Global Biosphere Management Model - GLOBIOM) and scenarios.

 The project contributed to development of a new set of scenarios along the Shared Socio-economic Pathways (SSPs) and the GHG mitigation dimension represented by the Representative Concentration Pathways (Fricko et al. 2016).
 These scenarios show the role agriculture has to play in climate change stabilization, and they are likely to become the backbone of the climate assessments for the next decades.
 Related results show that, at least in the medium term, the effects of GHG mitigation could be worse in terms of food availability than the effects of climate change itself if policies are not carefully designed.

-The project examined mitigation potentials in agricultural sector and which policies could avoid the trade-offs between climate change mitigation and food availability.
+The project has also examined mitigation potentials in agricultural sector and which policies could avoid the trade-offs between climate change mitigation and food availability.
 Policy makers will find useful information about which mitigation options have the largest economic mitigation potential in which region.
 International negotiations will benefit from the insights in country typology which in particular allows to identify countries key to influencing global climate change.
-Finally, soil organic carbon sequestration as a win-win-win option of the climate smart agriculture has been assessed again in view of its potential to reduce the trade-offs between mitigation and development.
+Finally, soil organic carbon sequestration as a win-win-win option for climate-smart agriculture has been assessed again in view of its potential to reduce the trade-offs between mitigation and development.
 These insights allow for a more balanced consideration of the agricultural sector in future international climate agreements and in the design of national policies.
 Publications on these topics are forthcoming.

-The modeling community is benefitting from the new detailed marginal abatement cost curves, which have been developed covering all three important mitigation wedges - technological solutions, structural change and demand side adjustments – in a consistent way.
+The modeling community is benefitting from new detailed marginal abatement cost curves, which now cover all three important mitigation wedges - technological solutions, structural change and demand side adjustments – in a consistent way.

 Havlik P, Valin H, Husti M, Schmid E, Leclere D, Forsell N, Herrero M, Khabarov N, Mosnier A, Cantele M, Obersteiner M. 2015.
 Climate change impacts and mitigation in the developing world: an integrated assessment of the agriculture and forestry sectors.
 Policy Research Working Paper 7477.
 Washington DC: World Bank.